mauriziocescon/ng-playground/readme.md

 /**
  * Reusable fragment: can read state in the template,
  * but cannot set it!
+Importable from another file.
  *
  * Note: no inputs / outputs / injection / ...
  */